Palden Thondup Namgyal: Other interests

 Namgyal was an amateur radio operator, call-sign AC3PT, and was a highly sought after contact on the airwaves.
 The international callbook listed his address as: P.T.
 Namgyal, The Palace, Gangtok, Sikkim.

 He financed the documentary Sikkim (1971) by Indian filmmaker Satyajit Ray.

 Legacy

 Namgyal shaped a "model Asian state" where the literacy rate and per capita income were twice as high as neighbours Nepal, Bhutan and India.

 His first son, the former crown prince Tenzing Kunzang Jigme Namgyal, died in 1978 in a car accident.
 His second son from his first marriage, Tobgyal Wangchuk Tenzing Namgyal, was named the 13th Chogyal, but the position no longer confers any official authority.

-Titles

-1923–1941: Prince Palden Thondup Namgyal.

-1941–1947: Maharajkumar Sri Panch Palden Thondup Namgyal.

-1947–1953: Maharajkumar Sri Panch Palden Thondup Namgyal, OBE.

-1953–1963: Lieutenant-Colonel Maharajkumar Sri Panch Palden Thondup Namgyal, OBE.

-1963–1965: Lieutenant-Colonel His Highness Muwong Chogyal Sri Panch Chempo Palden Thondup Namgyal, Maharaja Chogyal of Sikkim, OBE.

-1965–1982: Major-General His Highness Muwong Chogyal Sri Panch Chempo Palden Thondup Namgyal, Maharaja Chogyal of Sikkim, OBE.
+His son from his second marriage, Palden Gyurmed Namgyal, moved to New York aged nine with his mother and sister, being educated at Dalton School.
+He would go on to work for JPMorgan Chase, becoming a managing director.
+He was dismissed in 2003 following an incident of sexual harassment against a colleague.